This course prepares crew for the launching and handling of survival craft.

 Students require one of the following:

-Proof of at least six months' sea-going service.
+Proof of at least six months' sea service.

 A valid personal medical fitness certificate recognised by the MCA (ENG1 or equivalent).